jchen2037/Portfolio/README.md

 In my free time, I enjoy taking online courses and working on personal projects to build my skills.
 I am currently working on developing my data analysis and visualization skills through projects related to financial data.
 I am also interested in exploring the intersection of finance and technology, including emerging trends such as blockchain and cryptocurrencies.

 My goal is to become a proficient programmer and use my skills to create innovative solutions that make a positive impact on the world.
-I'm a quick learner and a dedicated team player, and I'm looking forward to starting my career in accounting.
+I'm a quick learner and a dedicated team player, and I'm looking forward to starting my career in programming.

 Thank you for taking the time to read my "About Me" section.
 If you'd like to connect with me or learn more about my skills and experience, please feel free to contact me using the information in the "Contact Me" section below.